OpenMDAO/POEMs/POEM_056.md

 allows the underlying data layout and location to be hidden and potentially updated later without negatively impacting users of the API.

-This API consists primarily of methods on the OMWrappedFunc class, which wraps a plain python or potentially annotated function and stores metadata needed by openmdao along with that function.
+This API consists primarily of methods on the OMWrappedFunc class, which wraps a plain python function and stores metadata needed by openmdao along with that function.

 To obtain a wrapped function requires a call to the `wrap` function.